The Club History

 The Ladies Vets won the Middx cup 04/05, and again in 05/06, where they also went on to win the South cup earning a place in the National Vets Ladies Final.

-Colts hockey has always been a strong feature of the Club, right back in the days of the Green Shield Badge Awards.
+Junior hockey has always been a strong feature of the Club, right back in the days of the Green Shield Badge Awards.
 Many of the recent and current top team players are offspring of the senior players 20 year and more ago, with the next generation of grandchildren starting to come through.
-With the advent of the Eastro, the Sunday morning Colts is run at the Eastro.
-Colts hockey is organised in 2-year age groups from beginners and U8s up to U16s with coaching and games played at a mixed level up to U10s then split into boys and girls groups.
-Colts are now being introduced to Saturday league hockey from the ages of 13 upwards
+With the advent of the Eastro, the Sunday morning junior hockey is run at the Eastro.
+Junior hockey is organised in 2-year age groups from beginners and U8s up to U16s with coaching and games played at a mixed level up to U10s then split into boys and girls groups.
+Juniors are now being introduced to Saturday league hockey from the ages of 13 upwards

 In 2002 we extended our clubhouse adding 4 new changing rooms, 2 umpire rooms and a complete refit of the existing 2 changing rooms.
 This has been funded entirely by the Club The kitchen was also expanded and refurbished at the same time.
 2005 has seen the bar refurbished and includes a wide screen TV.
 The summer of 2006 saw substantial refurbishment of the Badminton Hall roof and walls again funded entirely by the club.